Carbon-Elevators/elevator-engine/README.md

 Q: Do I have to agree to a license?

-A: Absolutely NOT, this is fully open source! you may modify and build off this code, you can also contribute if you know LUA!
+A: Absolutely NOT, this is fully open source! you may modify and build off our code, you may also contribute if you know LUA!

 Q: Are there blacklists?